kendoctor/tutorial.php.symfony.framework.cms/doc/03-CRUD-post-without-persistance.md

 ...
 ```

-* createNotFoundException -  creates a Response which has a 404 status code.
+* createNotFoundException -  creates a Response which has a 404 status code by throwing a exception.
 * createFormBuilder - creates a FormBuilder which can add field via its add method
 * setAction - It's a FormBuilder's method which sets <form action="?" ...>.
 * setMethod - It's a FormBuilder's method which sets <form method="?" ...>, but for DELETE or PUT type,